-One Friday in September of 2011, I had the pleasure of spending time with a few of our students at the park and then offered to provide a ride home for two of them.
-During my conversation with one student on the way home, something miraculous happened.
-The student told me he had gone to Burger King recently and, to his surprise, he wasn’t as interested in the burger as he once was.
+One Friday in late September of 2011, after an afternoon with some students at the park, I provided a ride home for two of them.
+While driving, something miraculous happened.
+One of the students told me he had gone to Burger King recently and, to his surprise, he wasn’t as interested in the burger as he once was.
 In fact, he said, it kind of made him a little sick.
-Now, I don’t mean to pick on Burger King, but there is a good reason this was a miraculous statement.
-You see, this student was not a fan of healthy food, or tasting much of anything new and different.
-Yet, over the past four weeks of healthy lunches at One Spark, he has increasingly expanded his taste buds and challenged himself to try new foods.
+Now, I don’t mean to pick on Burger King, but there is a good reason why this was a miraculous statement.
+You see, One Spark Academy had just opened its doors at the start of the month, and we implemented our “Healthy Lunch” program right away.
+This student had been nervous about that one aspect of our program.
+He was not a fan of healthy food or tasting much of anything new and different.
+Yet, over the past four weeks of healthy lunches at One Spark, he had increasingly expanded his taste buds and challenged himself to try new foods.
 So, when I asked him why he didn’t enjoy the burger as much, he declared that it was due to how good all that healthy food made him feel.
 I tell ya, that was a moment for celebration.
 If I hadn’t been driving, I’d have jumped for joy.

 The commitment to healthy food at One Spark didn’t just happen overnight.
 I had tried and tried to implement such a program for years.
 Let me back up and tell you why.